Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

 \subsubsection{Fully-Supervised Methods}

-Most deep SOD models are trained with large-scale pixel-wise human annotations.
-The success of these fully-supervised methods benefits a lot from a huge number of manually annotated data.
-However, for an SOD task, obtaining large-scale pixel-wise saliency annotations is time-consuming and requires heavy and intensive human labeling.
-Moreover, models trained on fine-labeled datasets tend to overfit and usually generalize poorly to real-life images.
-Thus, how to train SOD with less human annotations becomes an increasingly popular research direction.
+Most deep SOD models are trained with large-scale {pixel-level} human annotations, {which are} time-consuming and expensive {to acquire}.
+Moreover, models trained on fine-labeled datasets tend to overfit and generalize poorly to real-life images~\cite{zhang2018deep}.
+Thus, training SOD with weaker annotations {has become} an increasingly popular research direction.